-Proceed as follows to prepare the unit for lifting:
+Proceed as follows to prepare unit for lifting:

-- 1. Verify the equipment being used to lift the unit is in good condition and has sufficient capacity.
+- 1. Verify equipment being used to lift unit is in good condition and has sufficient capacity.
 For approximate weights, refer to Specifications. - 2.
 Close and lock all hoods and doors. - 3.
-See Figure 3-22.
-Stow the mast and lights in the travel position as shown. - Always remain aware of people and objects around the unit while preparing, maneuvering, and lifting the unit. - When lifting the unit, attach any slings, chains, or hooks directly to the central lift point (A).
-The central lift point is located on top of the enclosure, connected to a lift structure inside the unit.
+See Figure 3-16.
+Stow mast and lights in travel position as shown.

-Figure 3-22.
+Figure 3-16.
 Lifting Points